DRIVING/TOWING - 4WD DRIVING SKILLS

 If you’ve been stubborn about tyre pressures, drop them to 110kPa (16psi) and try driving out.

-Sand 'ladders' such as Ironman Total Traction by Treds units can be very helpful if you have to get out of a sand bogging by yourself.
-The Ironman designs have inbuilt shovel action at one end, to help make a smooth ramp in front of each tyre.
+Sand ‘ladders’ can be very helpful if you have to get out of a sand bogging by yourself.
+Some designs have inbuilt shovel action at one end, to help make a smooth ramp in front of each tyre.

 Snatch straps work well at very low speed and with very little slack – you don’t need a racing start from a point where the two vehicles are bumper to bumper.
 The vehicles should be spaced so that there’s an ‘S’ in the middle of the snatch strap on the ground about one metre in length.
 The towing vehicle should move off at normal pace in the highest low-range gear it can use and the bogged vehicle should do the same.
 Get people clear of the recovery area, in case the strap or an anchor point lets go.